-Just like companies with ties to the Nazis, the corporations that use prison labor will surprise you.
+The corporations that employ prisoners will surprise you.
 The problem isn't limited to brands with bad reputations.
 Starbucks, Victoria's Secret, Whole Foods, and Nintendo have all used prison workers to increase corporate profits.
 And if you've complained about bad customer service, you might be surprised to learn that many call centers are staffed by inmates.